How to Use the Archives

 - complete a short form giving name, address, telephone number, and a brief description of the proposed research topic.

 A researcher ID card, valid for 1 year and renewable, is then issued.

 - The card must be presented during each research visit.

 - The card cannot be issued in advance of your visit.

 - A researcher ID card is not required to view records or search databases in the microfilm reading room.

 - Children under the age of 14 must be accompanied by an adult.

 Only paper, pencils, and laptop computers may be used for note taking.
 Scanners must meet NARA requirements.
 Cameras may be used to photograph documents, but flash photography is prohibited.
 Briefcases, pocketbooks, bags, and other personal items must be checked in a locker or returned to your vehicle.
 Eating, drinking, and smoking are not permitted in the Research Room.

-Our self-service microfilm reading room operates on a reservation system.
+Our self-service microfilm reading room operates on a first-come, first-serve basis.

 - The availability of photocopies depends on the physical condition of the documents.